 In the two short days I was there, I tried green chile burritos, hot tamales, green chile cheeseburger and biscochitos.
 Like most fairs, the food is a little more expensive than usual, but not by much.
 Expect to spend $6-10 per meal.

 5) The Fiesta is just the beginning

-The Balloon Fiesta alone is already enough reason to back your bags and go, but I’m happy to tell you that there is sooo much more to Albuquerque and well, New Mexico than just that.
+The Balloon Fiesta alone is already enough reason to pack your bags and go, but I’m happy to tell you that there is sooo much more to Albuquerque and well, New Mexico than just that.

 Make sure not to miss Old Town Albuquerque, with its charming shops filled with Native American and Pueblo art.
 There are also plenty of good restaurants serving mouthwatering traditional cuisine.

 Have you been to Albuquerque?
 Tell us about your own unforgettable experience in the comments!